luizredig/daily-streak/README.md

 Progress: Commit 5 of 8 completed on Day 6
 Progress: Commit 6 of 8 completed on Day 6
 Progress: Commit 7 of 8 completed on Day 6
+Progress: Commit 8 of 8 completed on Day 6